L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/README.md

 3. Data Minimization:
 Anonymous info works best but when personal details are needed companies should gather just what they need - nothing more.
 Keep data collection as small as possible.

 4. Accuracy:
-All stored info must stay correct along with current.
+All stored info must stay correct along with current. remove wrong details about people based on the processing goals.
+Any updates should happen when facts become outdated.

 5. Storage Limitation:
 The GDPR tells organizations not to store info forever.
 A company must set clear time limits for keeping user data as well as give reasons for these periods.
 When time runs out the data needs review or deletion.